CTL: Return On Sales

 Published Date

-Objective: To enhance your understanding of a company's operational efficiency and profitability by analyzing changes in its Return on Sales over two years.
+Objective: To increase your understanding of a company's operational efficiency and profitability by analyzing changes in its Return on Sales over a period of 2-3 years.

 Instructions